New Call open from 04/12/2023 until 06/01/2024

 Timeline

-- The first application is open from 4 December 2023 until 6 January 2024, the selection process will be conducted in January 2024, the decision will be communicated end January, and the STSMs will have to happen in the period February-June 2024.
+- The first application was open from 4 December 2023 until 6 January 2024, the selection process was conducted in January 2024, the decision communicated end January, and the STSMs will have to happen in the period February-June 2024.

 For year 1, calls for STSM applications were open three times for 1 month: